William Kendall (actor)

-William Kendall (born 26 August 1903 in London, England – died 1 April 1984 aged 80) was a British film, stage and television actor.
+William Kendall (born 26 August 1903 in London, England – died 1 April 1984, aged 80) was a British film, stage and television actor.
 He appeared in the West End in several musicals starring Jack Buchanan including Mr. Whittington, Castle in the Air and This'll Make You Whistle.
-He starred in the 1953 play Four Winds by Alex Atkinson.
+He starred in the 1953 play Four Winds by Alex Atkinson and the 1956 play Towards Zero by Agatha Christie.